mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 230 - Schrodinger Code/readme.md

 To avoid Schrödinger code, avoid race conditions and avoid depending on the state of global variables that can be changed by other threads or processes.

-If you need to use a global variable in your code, make sure that it is properly synchronized.
+If you need to use a global variable in your code, ensure it is correctly synchronized.

 # Relations